Garllen History, Family Crest & Coats of Arms

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Garllen has appeared Garland, Garlland, Gerland, Gerlond and others.

 Early Notables of the Garllen family (pre 1700)

-More information is included under the topic Early Garllen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garllen Notables in all our PDF Extended History products and printed products wherever possible.